Marta Marino Career Advice

-More and more and companies are looking abroad for future talent.
+Nowadays more and more companies are looking for their future talents abroad.
 With the valuable help of technology, all you need to pass the 1st stage of an interview is your laptop and motivation for the job.

 Being a star of the 600x480 pixel screen is not an easy play.
 You need to remember that planning and preparing for Skype interviews is equally as important as for the face to face meeting.